Speak clearly and slowly, using short sentence.

 Age UK Northumberland Live Well with Dementia groups

-Age UK Northumberland has weekly Live Well With Dementia groups for people living with dementia to enjoy fun and engaging activities, social workshops and some great chat.
-Venues, days and times below.
+Age UK Northumberland hosts weekly Live Well With Dementia groups for people who are living with mild to moderate dementia to enjoy fun and engaging activities, and social interaction.

 For more information call 01670 784 800 or email info@ageuk-northumberland.org.uk